databrew/benchmark/monday.md

-What follows is an overall update, some details, and questions.
+What follows is an overall update, some details, some questions, and a meta-issue.

 *UPDATE*
 - _Overall_: Lots of progress, but also lots of issues.